TheNootLinja/PopularNerdWebsite/README.md

-# This is the source code for popularnerd.tech.
+# This is the source code for popularnerd.tech

 ## Tech Stack